CLI

 Use --json for pipe-friendly output:

-# Get wellness score as JSON
+# Get reliability score as JSON

 delx score --json | jq '.meta.wellness_score'